Arunodaya9027/Bridgelabz_2115000208/README.md

 - Covered about Best Programming Practices need to follow when writing a code/program.

 - Successfully completed all the Level-1 and Level-2 practice problems of the Assignment 2 named 'Programming Elements Practices' and push [here](https://github.com/Arunodaya9027/Bridgelabz_2115000208/tree/assignment_2/22-01-2025) in Github.

+### Date: 23-01-2025
+- Covered About the Java Control Flows
+	- if-else
+	- if-else if-else
+	- for loop
+	- for-each loop
+	- while loop
+	- do-while loop
+- Successfully completed all the Level-1, Level-2 and Level-3 practice problems of the Assignment 3 named 'Java Control Flow' and push [here](https://github.com/Arunodaya9027/Bridgelabz_2115000208/tree/feature/23-01-2025) in Github.